rahul-c1/machine-learning/projects/capstone/capstone_proposal.md

 ### Domain Background

 In an attempt to explore a problem most closely resembling the work we do at Capital One, I propose to work on a problem related to credit approval using the data from Lending Club.
 This is a well known challenge pertaining to the marketplace which matches borrowers seeking loans to investors offering funds.
 As a typical credit risk problem, I am primarily interested in identifying characteristics that can help identify  factors leading to loan defaults.
-We try to predict such behavior using varios attributes describing credit worthiness of a borrower.
+We try to predict such behavior using various attributes describing credit worthiness of a borrower.
 These characteristics include (but are not limited to) prior lending history of the boorower.
 Based on the eligibility of a borrower, the loans are either approved or declined.
 If approved, the loans may have variable interest rates based on the risk profiling.
 I find the challenge of predicting human behavior quite interesting and because this deals with the type of data we usually handle at Capital One, I thought this may be a fruitful exercise to undertake for the capstone project.

-Details of how it works can be found [here] (https://www.lendingclub.com/public/how-peer-lending-works.action).
-We will build a model and calculate the dollar amount of money saved by rejecting these loan requests with the model, and then combine this with the profits lost in rejecting good loans to determine the net amount saved.
+Details of how Lending Club works can be found [here] (https://www.lendingclub.com/public/how-peer-lending-works.action).
+We will build a model and calculate the dollar amount of money saved by rejecting these loan requests with the model, and then I plan to explore if we can combine this with the profits lost in rejecting good loans.
 We will use Lending Club’s Open Data to obtain the probability of a loan request defaulting or being charged off.

 * References: